-It’s important to remember that naloxone is only effective for opioid overdose, so it won’t reverse overdose from other nonopioid drugs.12, 14 If someone displays signs of opioid overdose but it’s not clear as to whether their symptoms are due to opioids, naloxone should be administered; naloxone is effective for overdose of opioids, whether or not they are used in combination with other sedatives or stimulants, and naloxone will not cause harm if the person hasn’t used opioids.12, 14
+It’s important to remember that naloxone is only effective for opioid overdose, so it won’t reverse overdose on other nonopioid drugs.12,14 If someone displays signs of opioid overdose but it’s not clear whether their symptoms are caused by opioids, naloxone should be administered.
+Naloxone is effective for overdoses on opioids whether or not they are used in combination with other sedatives or stimulants, and naloxone will not cause harm if the person hasn’t used opioids.12,14

-One dose of naloxone typically reverses opioid overdose for around 30–90 minutes.1 It’s possible that a person can feel the effects of opioid overdose return after naloxone wears off.1 Some people may require more than one dose, depending on the type of opioid they used, but this decision should be made and administered by appropriate medical personnel when possible.1, 15 People who regularly take opioids may have withdrawal symptoms after being given naloxone.
-These symptoms are not usually life threatening and include anxiety or agitation, rapid heart rate, sweating, nausea, vomiting, tremors, and changes in blood pressure.1
+One dose of naloxone typically reverses an opioid overdose for around 30–90 minutes.1 It’s possible that a person can feel the effects of opioid overdose return after the naloxone wears off.1 Some people may require more than one dose, depending on the type of opioid they used, but this decision should be made and administered by appropriate medical personnel when possible.1,15 People who regularly take opioids may have withdrawal symptoms after being given naloxone.
+These symptoms are not usually life-threatening and include anxiety or agitation, rapid heart rate, sweating, nausea, vomiting, tremors, and changes in blood pressure.1

-Lay persons who administer naloxone should always call 9-1-1 for emergency medical services after administering naloxone, even if the person’s breathing is restored.
+Laypersons who administer naloxone should always call 9-1-1 for emergency medical services after doing so, even if the person’s breathing is restored.
 People need immediate medical care after receiving naloxone and may require additional care.1

-Regardless of the form of naloxone you use, you should receive training and understand how to use it.1 In most states, people who are at risk of opioid overdose and their friends and families can receive training on naloxone administration.1 Individuals who receive a prescription for injectable naloxone/Narcan injection can receive instructions on how to use it from their doctor or pharmacist.12 The discontinued auto-injector is administered into the front side of the thigh.3 The prepackaged nasal spray is designed to be sprayed into one nostril while the person lies on their back.1 Improvised nasal devices in emergency opioid overdose kits usually come with instructions showing proper delivery.
+Regardless of the form of naloxone you use, you should receive training and understand how to use it.1 In most states, people who are at risk of opioid overdose and their friends and families can receive training on naloxone administration.1 Individuals who receive prescriptions for injectable naloxone/Narcan injections can receive instructions on how to use the substances from their doctors or pharmacists.12

 You should check the expiration date and read the product instructions before using naloxone.1 Naloxone should be stored at room temperature and should be replaced if exposed to temperatures below 39°F or above 104°F.12

-Different drugs and medications may interact with naloxone.17 This includes cold or cough medicines or antidiarrheal medicines.17 You should discuss your use of prescription or OTC medications and any potential interactions with your doctor or pharmacist.17 A pharmacist, doctor, or other qualified medical professional should help determine the appropriate dosage and check for any potential drug/medication interactions.
-Remember that it’s essential to obtain immediate medical care in case of an opioid overdose.
+Different drugs and medications may interact with naloxone.17 This includes cold or cough medicines and antidiarrheal medicines.17 You should discuss your use of prescription or over-the-counter medications and any potential interactions with your doctor or pharmacist.17 In the event of overdose, a pharmacist, doctor, or other qualified medical professional should help to determine the appropriate dosage of naloxone for the person overdosing and check for any potential drug/medication interactions.
+Remember that it’s essential to obtain immediate medical care in the case of an opioid overdose.

-If you or someone you care about are struggling with opioid addiction, you should know that proper treatment can help you refrain from substance use and take back control of your life.
-Different treatments, including inpatient or outpatient care, behavioral therapy, counseling, and medications can help people recover from OUD.4
+If you or someone you care about is struggling with opioid addiction, you should know that proper treatment can help you refrain from substance use and take back control of your life.
+Different treatments—including inpatient or outpatient care, behavioral therapy, counseling, and medications—can help people recover from OUD.4